 - After obtaining a master’s degree or advanced standing, at which time the student begins doctoral research, the student is eligible to register for E9800 (3, 6, 9, or 12 points of credit).
-Twelve points must have been accumulated by the time the student is to receive the degree.

 - Registration for E9800 at a time other than that prescribed above is not permitted, except by written permission of the Dean.

 - The 12 points of E9800 required for the Eng.Sc.D. degree do not count toward the minimum residence requirements, e.g. 30 points beyond the master’s degree or 60 points beyond the bachelor’s degree.

 - If a student is required to take coursework beyond the minimum residence requirements, the 12 points of doctoral research instruction must still be taken in addition to the required coursework.

 Completion of Requirements

 The requirements for the Eng.Sc.D. degree must be completed in no more than seven years.
 The seven-year time period begins at the time the student becomes a candidate for the Eng.
 Sc.D. degree or a candidate for the professional degree, whichever occurs first, and extends to the date on which the dissertation defense is held.

 Extension of the time allowed for completion of the degree may be granted on recommendation of the student’s sponsor and the department chairman to the Dean when special circumstances warrant.
 Such extensions are initiated by submitting a statement of work in progress and a schedule for completion together with the sponsor’s recommendation to the department